datacarpentry/sql-ecology-lesson/sql.md

 Database Design
 ---------------

-1. Order doesn't matter
-2. Every row-column combination contains a single *atomic* value, i.e., not containing parts we might want to work with separately.
+1. Every row-column combination contains a single *atomic* value, i.e., not containing parts we might want to work with separately.
-3. One field per type of information
+2. One field per type of information
-4. No redundant information
+3. No redundant information
      * Split into separate tables with one table per class of information
 	   * Needs an identifier in common between tables – shared column - to reconnect (foreign key).